bradymholt/bank-alerts-to-ynab/README.md

-# Spending for YNAB
+# Bank Spending for YNAB

-This project allows spending to be imported into YNAB within seconds of it happening.
+This project routes spending alert emails from your bank to YNAB so your transactions appear in YNAB seconds after they occur.

 ## 3 minute setup

-Setup is easy and should take less than 3 minutes.
-You will be cloning a Glitch project to act as a webhook server, creating a CloudMailin account which will give you an email address that will route to your webbook, and then telling your bank to send spending alerts to your CloudMailin email address.
+Setup is free, easy, and should take less than 3 minutes.
+You will be cloning a Glitch project to act as a webhook server, creating a free CloudMailin account which will give you an email address that will route to your webbook, and then telling your bank to send spending alerts to your CloudMailin email address.

 ### Glitch
-1. Click "Remix This" button on the right side of this page
+1. Click "Remix This" button on the right side of [this page](https://glitch.com/edit/#!/shiny-secure).
-1. Edit the .env of this project and specify a [YNAB API Access Token](https://api.youneedabudget.com/#personal-access-tokens) and a YNAB account ID (as long as you leave secrets in the `.env` file, they should be safe).
+1. Edit the .env of this project and specify a [YNAB API Access Token](https://api.youneedabudget.com/#personal-access-tokens) (as long as you leave secrets in the `.env` file, [they should be safe](https://support.glitch.com/t/how-do-i-set-environment-variables/3921/2)).
 It should look something like this:

         YNAB_ACCESS_TOKEN=e46942a2-86a6-FAKE-4931-b9a3-6c1d1c5c4b16